couchbaselabs/docs-ng/content/couchbase-manual-1.8/getting-started.markdown

  1. With the node upgraded, you need to add the node back to the cluster.

     On an existing node within the running cluster, navigate to the `Manage-gt;Server Nodes` page.
-Click the **Unhandled:** `[:unknown-tag :guibutton]` button.
+Click the `Add Server` button.
 You will be prompted to enter the IP address and username/password of the server to add back to the cluster.

     ![](images/online-upgrade-addnode.png)

  1. The `Pending Rebalance` count will indicate that servers need to be rebalanced into the cluster.
-Click **Unhandled:** `[:unknown-tag :guibutton]` to rebalance the cluster, and bring the node back into production.
+Click `Rebalance` to rebalance the cluster, and bring the node back into production.

 You will need to repeate the above sequence for each node within the cluster in order to upgrade the entire cluster to the new version.